 Atlanta's Piedmont Park in spring.
 Photo by Kimie Yates, @kimieyates

-Georgia's spring weather is perfect for backyard barbecues, front porch sitting, driving with the windows down on the Richard B. Russell Scenic Highway or visiting Georgia's Golden Isles.
+With an average low of 65 degrees (F) and an average high of 80 degrees, Georgia's spring weather is perfect for picnics, relaxing in a hammock, driving with the windows down on the Richard B. Russell Scenic Byway and visiting Georgia's Golden Isles.
 Georgia's spring weather is so perfect, in fact, we think even Goldilocks would find it to be just right.

 Grab a bucket and head to one of Georgia's many pick-your-own farms for a true Southern springtime tradition.
-Pick fresh strawberries at 31 places in Georgia, and pick blueberries at 20 places in Georgia.
-The whole family will have fun picking their favorite springtime treats fresh from farms throughout the state.
+The whole family will have fun picking their favorite springtime treats like strawberries and blueberries fresh from farms throughout the state.

 Take advantage of the perfect spring weather with a trip to one of Georgia's state parks.
-Whether hitting the hiking trails, paddling the waterways, or sleeping under the stars, Georgia's state parks have programs the whole family will love.
+Whether hitting the hiking trails, paddling the waterways, or sleeping under the stars, Georgia's state parks have amazing places the whole family (including pups!) will love.

-When Spring Break rolls around, students of all ages are restless for outdoor fun.
+When spring break rolls around, students of all ages are restless for outdoor fun.
 Luckily for them (and their parents), Georgia is filled with theme parks, attractions, outdoor adventures and more.
-Treat your little one to a day at Wild Adventures in Valdosta, a hike up Stone Mountain in Atlanta or have an adventure on the water in Columbus.
+Treat your student to a day at Wild Adventures in Valdosta, a hike up Arabia Mountain near Atlanta or have an adventure on the water in Columbus.
 No matter which activity you choose, your child will return to school with a story to share!

 We're of the firm belief that food always tastes better when eaten on a patio.
-Whether you’re sipping on the roof of Ponce City Market in Atlanta or enjoying an intimate sunset dinner at Black Sheep Restaurant in Blue Ridge, springtime weather makes for the perfect patio dining experience.
+Whether sipping cocktails along the Atlanta BeltLine or enjoying an intimate sunset dinner at Black Sheep Restaurant in Blue Ridge, springtime weather makes for the perfect patio dining experience.